ansys/pyensight/doc/source/getting_started/index.rst

    pre-commit install

 ``pre-commit`` now runs on every commit.
-Every time you clone a project using ``pre-commit``, running the preceding command is always the first thing that you should do.
+Each time that you clone a repository, running the preceding command to install ``pre-commit`` is always the first thing that you should do.

 If you want to manually run all pre-commit hooks on a repository, run